AleksanderBLund/MSc-Thesis/README.md

   Jupyter notebook for analyzing overall survival (OS) and running machine learning pipelines using clinical and imaging-derived features.

 - `dataset_pipeline.py`
   Utility functions for dataset construction and preprocessing.
 Used in `preprocess.ipynb` to prepare data for analysis and modeling.
+The pipeline was made to support direct extraction of clinical values from CSV files.
+However, this functionality was not utilized in the current implementation.
+Instead, clinical values were imported from the CSV file used in the clinical-only machine learning approach.

 - `models_classification.py`
   Deep learning models for classification tasks (e.g., binary survival prediction).